 b.)
 Derived Proteins – Derived proteins are the denatured products of simple and compound proteins resulting from the action of heat or chemical agents, for example, Coagulated Egg white, Albumose from Albumin etc.

 c.)
-Compound Proteins – Besides the amino acids, proteins contains a non-protein group known as the prosthetic group for example Metalloproteins, Phosphoproteins, Lipoproteins, and Glycoproteins etc.
+Compound Proteins – Besides the amino acids, protein contains a non-protein group known as the prosthetic group for example Metalloproteins, Phosphoproteins, Lipoproteins, and Glycoproteins etc.

 IV.)
 On The Basis Of Nutritional Qualities

 a.)
-Complete Proteins – Complete proteins have all the 10 essential amino acids in the required proportions to promote good growth, for example, Egg Albumin and Milk Casein etc.
+Complete Proteins – Complete protein have all the 10 essential amino acids in the required proportions to promote good growth, for example, Egg Albumin and Milk Casein etc.

 b.)
-Partially Incomplete Proteins – These proteins are partially lacking one or more essential amino acids hence they promote moderate growth, for example, Wheat and Rice Proteins etc.
+Partially Incomplete Proteins – These protein are partially lacking one or more essential amino acids hence they promote moderate growth, for example, Wheat and Rice Proteins etc.

 c.)
-Incomplete proteins – These proteins completely lack one or more essential amino acids hence they do not promote growth at all, for example, Zein Protein etc.
+Incomplete proteins – These protein completely lack one or more essential amino acids hence they do not promote growth at all, for example, Zein Protein etc.

 PROPERTIES OF PROTEINS

 a.)
-Colours And Taste – Proteins are colorless and usually tasteless
+Colors And Taste – Proteins are colorless and usually tasteless

 b.)
-Shape – Proteins May be globular and fibrous in shape
+Shape – Protein May be globular and fibrous in shape

 c.)
 Molecular Weight – Proteins generally have the large molecular weight which depends on the number of amino acids residues each amino acid on an average contributes to a molecular weight of about 110 – 120, for example, Insulin – the molecular weight is 5733 and the number of the amino acids is 51.

 d.)
-Solubility – Proteins form colloidal solution instead of the true solution in water which is due to the huge size of protein molecules.
+Solubility – Protein form colloidal solution instead of the true solution in water which is due to the huge size of protein molecules.

 e.)
-Amphoteric Nature – Like amino acids proteins are amphoteric that is they act as both acids and alkalis.
+Amphoteric Nature – Like amino acids protein are amphoteric that is they act as both acids and alkalis.

 f.)
 Precipitation of Proteins – This is the process of downstream processing of proteins.
 Protein can be separated out at the isoelectric point or by salting out.